ovh/docs/pages/web_cloud/domains/dns_zone_dmarc/guide.en-us.md

 > [!warning]
 >
-> OVHcloud offers services that you are responsible for configuring, managing and managing.
-It is therefore up to you to ensure that it works properly.
+> OVHcloud provides services for which you are responsible, with regard to their configuration and management.
+It is therefore your responsibility to ensure that they function correctly.
 >
-> We have provided you with this guide in order to help you with common tasks.
-However, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en/directory/) if you experience any difficulties.
-We will not be able to assist you.
-More information in the ["Go further"](#go-further) section of this tutorial.
+> This tutorial is designed to assist you in common tasks as much as possible.
+Nevertheless, we recommend contacting a [specialist service provider](https://partner.ovhcloud.com/en/directory/) if you experience any issues.
+OVHcloud cannot provide you with technical support in this regard.
+> You can find more information in the [Go further](#gofurther) section of this tutorial.
 >
-> In addition, setting up a **DMARC** registration, regardless of the [OVHcloud email solution](https://www.ovhcloud.com/en/emails/), is currently unavailable.
-This guide is **only** for customers who have an active DNS zone at OVHcloud for their domain name associated with an **external email solution**.
+> In addition, the **DMARC** record is currently incompatible with any [OVHcloud email solution](https://www.ovhcloud.com/en/emails/).
+This tutorial is **only** for customers who have an active DNS zone at OVHcloud for their domain name associated with an **external email solution**.
 >

 ## Requirements